Did you just get divorced and want to change your last name back to your maiden name?

 - Kids – You won’t share the same name as your children if you decide to change your last name.
 Keeping your current last name may be good for your kids and family.

-- Professional reasons – You’ve built a career around your current last name and it could set you back professional if you changed it.
+- Professional reasons – You’ve built a career around your current last name and it could set you back professionally if you changed it.
 Many doctors, attorneys, and business owners cite this as a reason for choosing not to do a name change after divorce.

 - Personal preference – You simply like your married last name better than your maiden or birth last name.